Cross-border

 Currency-Hedged Property Investment — Why We Usually Don't

 It is technically possible to hedge the currency exposure on a foreign property — using FX forwards, options, or rolling swap positions.
 It is also, for the typical 7- to 10-year residential hold, operationally complex and structurally expensive enough that most sophisticated cross-border investors do not.
+This essay sets out why.

-Why hedging long-duration property is hard
+Why hedging long-duration property is structurally hard

-FX forwards beyond 12 to 18 months are expensive or unavailable for most currency pairs at retail-private scale.
-Rolling a hedge quarterly across a 10-year hold incurs real bid-ask cost.
 The exact notional changes as the underlying property value moves, which means the hedge needs to be re-sized periodically.
+Re-sizing creates basis risk and additional cost.

-When we do hedge
+When we do hedge — the limited tactical cases

 About the author